software-mansion/scarb/website/docs/reference/procedural-macro.md

    first for the attribute arguments (`#[macro(arguments)]`) and second for the item the attribute is applied to.
 3. #[`derive_macro`] - Implements a derive macro.
 Should be used on function that accepts single token stream, the item the derive is applied to.
 Note that derives cannot replace the original item, but rather add new items to the module.

+Please review the [`cairo-lang-macro` documentation](https://docs.rs/cairo-lang-macro) for more information.

 ### Parsing token streams